 To create any algorithm we need data to train the algorithm and then to make predictions on new unseen data.
 In this blog, we will fetch the data from Yahoo.
 To accomplish this we will use the data reader function from the panda’s library.
 This function is extensively used and it enables you to get data from many online data sources.

 We are fetching the data of the SPDR ETF linked to S&P 500.
 This stock can be used as a proxy for the performance of the S&P 500 index.
 We specify the year starting from which we will be pulling the data.
 Once the data is in, we will discard any data other than the OHLC, such as volume and adjusted Close, to create our data frame ‘df ’.

-Now we need to make our predictions from past data.
+Now we need to make our predictions from past data, and these past features will aid the machine learning model trade.
 So, let’s create new columns in the data frame that contain data with one day lag.